 The belief in the imaginary as Becoming allows the real as Being.
 The imaginary becomes the real.

-This leads belief to time where we take Being, and put it into motion.
+This leads belief to a consideration of time where we put Being into motion.
 Traditionally Being is a fixed, timeless, unchanging thing, like in most religions, a Faith which leads then to fixed dogmas and doctrines which themselves are unchanging.
 But as (“No man ever steps in the same river twice”) Heraclitus maintained, change is a fundamental fact of reality.

 Without the fundamental belief in change, you are locked into the chain of causation, and everything about your life is fixed and immutable.
 There is “no free will” type of thing.
 You have no real choice!